Yusuf Hakeem: Politics

 In 2018, he ran for the Tennessee House of Representatives District 28.
 He was endorsed by the retiring representative JoAnne Favors, who said, "Yusuf Hakeem is the right person for the job...
 He has years of experience in public service, and would not face a learning curve as a first time elected official.
 He is prepared for the work now" in a public release.
 He won the contested Democratic primary on August 2, 2018, and won the office on November 6, 2018, defeating Lemon Williams, Jr.

 Positions

 Gun Rights

-In 2017, the National Rifle Association rated Hakeem 13% on his position on gun control and gun rights.
+In 2017, the NRA Political Victory Fund rated Hakeem 13% on his position on gun control and gun rights.
 In 2019, he voted "no" on HB 1264/SB 0705, which created an "enhanced" conceal carry permit.

 Healthcare

 Hakeem supports expanding public healthcare, lowering prescription drug costs, and increasing funding for primary care and community health centers.
 He is for increased women's health funding, specifically preventative care and contraception.
 He voted "nay" on HB 77, which would prohibit abortions after a fetal heartbeat is detectable.
 He voted "nay" on HB 1280, to amend state Medicaid funding.